xylnx/goevk-api/README.md

 #### scrape

 Run the scrapers and save data in a redis data store.
+This task is used in the heroku instance to update events data.

 #### scrapeTD